-The local urban area has a good level of infrastructure in terms of road widths, path provision, st lighting and crossing points.
-The safety records indicate that the area has some recorded events but not at a level where safety issues would arise requiring intervention.
+The local urban area has a good level of infrastructure in terms of road widths, path provision, street lighting and crossing points.
+The safety records indicate that the area has no recorded events and no indication that safety issues would arise requiring intervention.